jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

         the patient's preferences and tastes.
-It is also very important to always work under the precept of the golden or divine proportion, try as much as possible that the new restorations keep in tune with one of the most used parameters in plastic surgery and aesthetic medicine, which suggests that a proportional ratio of 1/1,618 between the size of nearby and well-defined elements, it will guarantee success in the expression and projection of harmony, beauty and naturalness.</p>\n"
+It is also very important to always work under the precept of the golden or divine proportion, try as much as possible that the new restorations keep in tune with one of the most used parameters in plastic surgery and aesthetic medicine; which suggests that a proportional ratio of 1/1,618 between the size of nearby and well-defined elements, it will guarantee success in the expression and projection of harmony, beauty and naturalness.</p>\n"